 Who will the Dyson Outsize suit?

 Everyone and anyone who likes to use a cordless vacuum cleaner and has big messes to keep on top of.
 It will easily reach high and low to vacuum crumbs, dust, and dirt since it converts from an upright stick to a handheld with the click of a button.
 It's a powerful cordless vacuum that could easily replace your corded upright.
 The extra-long battery life and mega-sized dust-bin mean you won't be running to charge or empty your vacuum as frequently.
-Just be mindful that it is a little top-heavy (which took us by surprise) but it's something which you get used to, or may require holding with both hands for above-floor cleaning.
+Just be mindful that it is a little top-heavy (which took us by surprise) but it's something that you get used to, or may require holding with both hands for above-floor cleaning.

 What's in the box?

-- Dyson Outsize
+- Dyson Outsize Absolute

 - High Torque XL cleaner head

 - Laser Slim Fluffy cleaner head (UK only)